L-P/ansible-role-acmetool/README.md

   install whatever server you want to run **after** running this role so it can use the generated certificates.

+* Chose your provider and set its API endpoint in `acmetool_server`, see below.

 Role Variables
 --------------
 ## Required